 Most people prefer to prepare food before the holiday—even when it is a three day holiday—so that the holiday will be more restful for them.
 Generally, religious Jews who observe Jewish laws are even more likely to finish cooking before the holiday as they can't turn electricity (such as ovens) on and off during the holiday.
 On Rosh Hashanah, Passover, Sukkot, and Shavuot, however, religious Jews can "pass fire" from a candle to a gas stove top to cook.
 In addition, they can perform a ritual called Eruv Tavshilin to prepare their Shabbat food during the holiday.

 This Rosh Hashanah dinner, assuming you have invited guests, includes a variety of traditional holiday dishes.

-- Classic Gefilte Fish or Tri-Colored Gefilte Fish Loaf or Baked Gefilte Fish (using jarred fish) or Baked Gefilte Fish (from frozen loaf)
+- Classic Gefilte Fish or Baked Gefilte Fish in Tomato Sauce (using frozen loaf)

 - Simple Roast Chicken